Turmeric Research

 I am happy with the deep orange colour of the roots and expect some good turmeric powder as a result of all this hard work.

 PS.
-And yes, the tractor got bogged.
+Yes, the tractor got bogged!

 Turmeric Sarcoid Trial